In Chile's Atacama Desert, a cautionary tale for bold renewable energy vows

 Cerro Dominador uses tens of thousands of pivoting mirrors to reflect the sun’s rays onto a smaller area, where they can be converted into thermal energy via a liquefied salt heat storage system to drive electric turbines.

-At its launch in 2014, the then-chief executive of the company building the project, Spain’s Abengoa, told his audience that Cerro Dominador would cut CO2 emissions by 643,000 tonnes each year and bolster the Chilean government’s bid to depend on “clean, competitive and sustainable” energy.
+At its launch in 2014, the then-chief executive of the company building the project, Spain’s Abengoa (ABG.MC), told his audience that Cerro Dominador would cut CO2 emissions by 643,000 tonnes each year and bolster the Chilean government’s bid to depend on “clean, competitive and sustainable” energy.

 “With 112 plants like this one, Chile would be autonomous in energy matters,” said Manuel Sánchez.